StabbyCutyou/rapp/README.md

 ### Rake

-Currently, Rapp comes with 1 predefined rake task, which is "console".
-This will boot up irb while loading your {app_name}.rb, which will load the rest of your app.
+Currently, Rapp comes with 2 predefined rake tasks:

+* console - This will boot up irb while loading your {app_name}.rb, which will load the rest of your app.
 This is aliased to "c" for convenience.
+* environment - This will load up the {app_name}.rb, which will load the rest of your app, for use in chaining custom rake tasks that will rely on your application code

 ### Specs (Optional)